 Is your website up and running or are you about to launch it?

-Having a website checklist is essential to make sure nothing is missing from your website and you have crossed all your T and marked all your i.
+Having a website checklist is essential to make sure nothing is missing from your website and you have dotted all the i’s and crossed all the t’s.